Betsy Drake: Personal life

 In July 1956, Drake survived the sinking of the Italian ocean liner SS Andrea Doria.
 At the time, she had been visiting Grant in Spain and was returning to the United States.
-She boarded it along with dozens of other wealthy travelers and tourists, at Gibraltar, which was one of many stops the ship made between her home port of Genoa and her final destination of New York City.
+She boarded it along with dozens of other wealthy travelers and tourists at Gibraltar, which was one of many stops the ship made between her home port of Genoa and her final destination of New York City.
 Drake sailed as a first-class passenger, occupying a single cabin on the ship's boat deck.
 When the SS Andrea Doria collided with the Stockholm, Drake waited with the other passengers for rescue, as the ship's severe list rendered half of its lifeboats useless.
 She was among more than 1600 people rescued from the ship by the famed French passenger liner SS Île de France.

 Grant and Drake separated in 1958, remaining friends, and divorced in 1962.
 Their marriage constituted his longest union.
 Grant credited her with broadening his interests beyond his career and with introducing him to the then-legal LSD therapy and to hypnosis.
-Later, Drake took LSD as a way of recovering from the trauma of divorce.
-Drake did not have children with Grant and did not remarry.
+Drake took LSD as a way of recovering from the trauma of divorce.
+She never married again.

-Drake spent the latter part of her life in London, where she died, aged 92 on October 27, 2015.
+Drake spent the latter part of her life in London, where she died, aged 92, on October 27, 2015.